raulbarriga/real-estate-test/src/notes.md

 Math.ceil(totalItems / ITEMS_PER_PAGE);
 ```
 -- In this example, you'll have a total of 3 pagination buttons then (13/5 = 2.6, rounded up = 3 pages)

+## from udemy course on pagination:
+- if our pageSize is 10 (i.e. show 10 items per page) & we only have 6 items, then pagination isn't even gonna display

+- have a currentPage variable: `Number(pageNumber || 1)`
+- have a total count of items (the api already gives a length property for this #): `count = property.length`
+-